Protecting Your Interests in Wayne/Totowa Real Estate Closings

-Maria A. Giammona Law, LLC handles real estate closings as one of the many practice areas that support our focus on family law in the Totowa, NJ, area.
+Maria A. Giammona Law, LLC handles real estate closings as one of the many practice areas that support our focus on family law in the Wayne/Totowa, NJ, area.
 Many of our clients are couples and family members jointly purchasing homes, so we recognize the importance and relevance of offering real estate counsel alongside our other services.

 Real estate transactions for personal property represent some of the largest and most significant investments most people will make in their lifetime.
 In addition to a buyer, seller, real estate agent, and lender, you may want to consider including a real estate attorney in the process, one who can help you understand the complex and binding contracts involved in buying and selling the property.